W.M.M. v. Trump: April 2025 Supreme Court order

 On April 16, 2025, the ACLU filed a class action lawsuit in the United States District Court for the Northern District of Texas seeking writs of habeas corpus on behalf of detained Venezuelan immigrants who allegedly qualify for deportation under the proclamation.
 On April 18, the ACLU sought an emergency temporary restraining order (TRO) from Judge James Wesley Hendrix, alleging that the government was preparing to deport hundreds of Venezuelan men being held at the Bluebonnet Detention Center in Anson, Texas, without proper notice or an opportunity to be heard.
-The ACLU alleged that hundreds of men had been placed on busses to be brought to flights going to the Terrorism Confinement Center.
+The ACLU alleged that hundreds of men had been placed on buses to be brought to flights going to the Terrorism Confinement Center.
 They alleged that the written notice required by J.G.G. was written in English, and not Spanish, and that the government had sought to pressure some detainees to sign waivers without properly explaining their rights.
-At a hearing in a separate case, an attorney for the United States government told Judge Boasberg that no deportation flights had been scheduled for Friday or Saturday morning and that detainees would be given at least 24 hours notice.
+At a hearing in a separate case, an attorney for the United States government told Judge Boasberg that no deportation flights had been scheduled for Friday or Saturday morning and that detainees would be given at least 24 hours' notice.
 Judge Hendrix eventually declined to issue a TRO.

 Before the district court could rule on its request, the ACLU appealed to the United States Court of Appeals for the Fifth Circuit, and then filed an emergency petition with the Supreme Court late Friday seeking an injunction.
 At around 1:00 a.m. on Saturday, April 19, 2025, in a brief, unsigned order, the court directed the United States government not to remove any of the purported class members until further order of the court.
 It also invited a response from the government.
 Justices Samuel Alito and Clarence Thomas noted their dissents, but Alito had not finished writing his dissent at the time the order was issued.

 At around the same time that the Supreme Court issued its decision, the United States Court of Appeals for the Fifth Circuit declined to award relief to the plaintiffs.
-Later the same day, Dean John Sauer, the Solicitor General of the United States, responded to the TRO request.
+Later the same day, D. John Sauer, the Solicitor General of the United States, responded to the TRO request.
 He argued that it was premature because the government had agreed not to deport the named plaintiffs and the other detainees had been provided with adequate notice and an opportunity to file a writ.

 On April 20, 2025, Justice Alito issued a dissent in which he argued that the court likely lacked jurisdiction to issue an order, that the plaintiffs had failed to show that they were in imminent danger, and that the court's order was premature.
+The legal scholar Jack Goldsmith wrote in the Harvard Law Review that the court likely relied upon its authority to issue an injunction "in aid of its jurisdiction" under the All Writs Act and that Justice Alito was likely incorrect in his view of jurisdiction.